JMiocevich/demo-fivetran-stepfunction-orchestration/readme.md

 # Fivetran DBT Stepfunction Orchestration

-Initial deployment into your Sandbox account:
+Initial deployment into your account:
-* In your local environment, from the MR SSO Login get the AWS CLI credentials / environment variables (`AWS_*`) for your Sandbox account and export these into your terminal.
+* Configure AWS credentials
 * In your local environment, from the project root directory, deploy into your sandbox account using:

 #### Requirements